parallelworks/mdlite-workflow/README.md

 the Execute button is pressed.)

-The default form inputs will start 16 cases and with the default resources and 16 worker nodes, will take about 3 minutes to complete.
-The key outputs are in `/pw/jobs/<job_id>/results` and are quickly visualized in the Design Explorer by double clicking on `/pw/jobs/<job_id>/mdlite_dex.html`.
+The default form inputs will start 16 cases and with the default resources and 16 worker nodes, will take about 3 minutes to complete (not including time for spinning up cloud-based worker nodes).

 ### Running directly within the Jupyter notebook